bedrocklinux/bedrocklinux-website/markdown/0.7/distro-compatibility.md

 simply remounting the root directory read-write for the duration of the install.
 Silverblue's non-traditional nature will likely raise other issues as well.

+## {id="guix"} GuixSD

+Guix is similar to NixOS, but the init in here is not `systemd`, but `shepherd` which gave hope about having NixOS-like configuration of systems on non-systemd distros.
+Sadly, `hijack` process is not working, because of design assumptions of Guix.
+Neither did an attempt to use `Guix` binaries to fetch what's needed.
+More investigation is needed.